Marketing your customer journey

 The signup process.
 How does someone express interest in your business, what information do you ask them to provide.

 The pre-sale process.
 Once someone has expressed interest, how do you encourage those people to purchase something from you.

 The sales process.
 If you are in retail, – how does someone buy something from you.
 If you are in leisure – how does someone make a booking.

-That’s a taking things from a simplistic approach.
-Of course, every business wants a customer journey that guarantees that every person that signs up out of interest will then buy something from you.
+That’s a taking a simplistic approach.
+Of course, every business wants a customer journey that guarantees that every person that signs up, will then buy something from you.
 And will then continue to buy from you until the end of time.